1. Introduction and context

 The second Scottish Climate Change Adaptation Programme (SCCAP2) sets out over 170 policies and proposals (and an associated research programme) to respond over the period 2019 to 2024 to the risks for Scotland identified in the 2017 UK Climate Change Risk Assessment (CCRA2).

 SCCAP2 takes an outcomes-based approach, derived from both the UN Sustainable Development Goals and aligned to Scotland's National Performance Framework.
 This approach is designed to integrate action on adaptation into wider Scottish Government policy and service delivery.
 There are seven high-level outcomes within SCCAP2, covering Scotland's communities, businesses and natural environment as well as our engagement with international partners.
-Chapters 4 – 10 of this annual progress report provides examples of progress – since the time of the last report in May 2021 – in implementing policies and proposals that contribute towards each of the SCCAP2 outcomes.
-Chapter 11 sets out progress to the SCCAP2 research programme.
+Chapters 4 – 10 of this annual progress report provides examples of progress – since the time of the last report in May 2022 – in implementing policies and proposals that contribute towards each of the SCCAP2 outcomes.

 This progress report relates primarily to the ongoing delivery of the SCCAP2 programme.
-However, it is also published in the context of the early stages of a new policy cycle of risk assessment and adaptation planning, as summarised below.
+However, it is also published in the context of the early stages of developing the next statutory Adaptation Programme, as summarised below and which is due to be finalised in Autumn 2024.

 1.3 Updated Climate Change Risk Assessment (CCRA3)